geovedi/book-notes/2021/unsettled.notes.md

 ## The Science
 - Introduction:
-  - The author draws parallels between parenting and climate science.
+  - Koonin draws parallels between parenting and climate science.
   - The core questions of climate science: human influence, climate response, and impacts.
   - The complexity and uncertainties in climate science.
 - Understanding Uncertainties in Science: